kubevela/kubevela.github.io/docs/platform-engineers/addon/addon-registry.md

 ...
 ```

-Congratulations, all community-verified addons are now available in your ChartMuseum instance (check it out using `vela addon list`).
+Congratulations, all community-verified addons are now available in your ChartMuseum instance (check it out using `vela addon list`, and enable them using `vela addon enable addon-name`).
 You can do the same thing with `experimental` addons.

 ### Sync Helm Charts to your ChartMuseum instance